boringSQL/regresql/README.md

 ## History

 The project is a fork of original `regresql` written by [Dimitri Fontaine](https://github.com/dimitri) as part his book [Mastering PostgreSQL](http://masteringpostgresql.com/).
 The tool was originally inspired by PostgreSQL’s own regression testing framework, providing a lightweight and SQL-native approach to unit and regression testing.

 The fork’s goal is to extend RegreSQL into a modern, extensible framework that supports the broader [boringSQL](https://boringsql.com) vision - helping developers to feel more confident working with SQL queries.

 ## License

-The RegreSQL utility is released under [The PostgreSQL License](https://www.postgresql.org/about/licence/).
+The RegreSQL utility is released under [BSD-2-Clause license](LICENSE).